 Science is a process of solving problems using a variety of procedures.
 This course offers a wide range of practical methods, classroom organizational skills, and curriculum information and resources which are applicable to the academic levels indicated in the course title.

-EDU 365 Prekindergarten and Kindergarten Education (Fieldwork) 3 credits
+EDU 365 Prekindergarten and Kindergarten Education (Fieldwork) 3 credits kindergartens.

-Philosophy, organization, curricula and environments of contemporary preschool settings and kindergartens.
 Major emphasis on current research and appropriate instructional practices with the three to five-year-old child.
 Classroom observation included.